mweiden/mweiden.github.io/nanoc/content/pages/learning/reads.md

 * Abraham H. Foxman - Viral Hate: Containing Its Spread on the Internet
 * Jon Gertner - The Idea Factory: Bell Labs and the Great Age of American Innovation\*
+* Mike Isaac - Super Pumped: The Battle for Uber
 * Brian Krebs - Spam Nation: The Inside Story of Organized Cybercrime
 * Donella Meadows - Thinking in Systems: A Primer
 * Evgeny Morozov - The Net Delusion\*